-On reaching Gist's settlement at Red Stone Creek, the camp was formed and an entrenchment thrown up.
-Deserters had brought news that strong reinforcements were expected at Fort Duquesne, and friendly Indians repeatedly warned Washington that he would soon be attacked by overwhelming numbers.
-Reports of attack thickened.
-Mackay and his men were sent for.
+When the regiment reached Gist's settlement at Red Stone Creek, it made camp and dug entrenchments.
+French deserters had brought news that strong reinforcements were expected at Fort Duquesne, and friendly Indians repeatedly warned Washington that overwhelming numbers would soon attack him.
+Washington sent for Mackay and his men.

 On June 26 at 8:00 a.m., Louis Coulon de Villiers reached Fort Duquesne with his motley following.
-Here he found that 500 Frenchmen and a few Ohio Indians were on the point of marching against the British, under Chevalier Le Mercier; but in view of his seniority in rank and his relationship to Jumonville, the command was now transferred to Villiers.
+Here he found that 500 Frenchmen (200 men of the Troupes de la Marine and 300 men of the Milices Canadiennes) and a few Indians (100 Resident Indians and 11 Ohio Indians) were on the point of marching against the British, under Chevalier Le Mercier; but in view of his seniority in rank and his relationship to Jumonville, the command was now transferred to Villiers.
 Hereupon, the march was postponed; the newly-arrived warriors were called to council, and Contrecoeur thus harangued them: "The English have murdered my children, my heart is sick; to-morrow I shall send my French soldiers to take revenge.
 And now, men of the Saut Saint-Louis, men of the Lake of Two Mountains, Hurons, Abenakis, Iroquois of La Présentation, Nipissings, Algonquins, and Ottawas, I invite you all by this belt of wampum to join your French father and help him to crush the assassins.
 Take this hatchet, and with it two barrels of wine for a feast."
 Both hatchet and wine were cheerfully accepted.
 Then Contrecoeur turned to the Delawares, who were also present: "By these four strings of wampum I invite you, if you are true children of Onontio, to follow the example of your brethren;" and with some hesitation they also took up the hatchet.

 On June 27, the Indians and French prepared for an expedition on a larger scale than had been at first intended.
-Contrecoeur, Villiers, Le Mercier, and Longueuil, after deliberating together, drew up a paper to the effect that "it was fitting to march against the English with the greatest possible number of French and savages, in order to avenge ourselves and chastise them for having violated the most sacred laws of civilized nations;" that, thought their conduct justified the French in disregarding the existing treaty of peace, yet, after thoroughly punishing them, and compelling them to withdraw from the domain of the King, they should be told that, in pursuance of his royal orders, the French looked on them as friends.
-But it was further agreed that should the British have withdrawn to their own side of the mountains, "they should be followed to their settlements to destroy them and treat them as enemies, till that nation should give ample satisfaction and completely change its conduct."
+Contrecoeur, Villiers, Le Mercier, and Longueuil, after deliberating together, drew up a paper stating that "it was fitting to march against the English with the greatest possible number of French and savages, in order to avenge ourselves and chastise them for having violated the most sacred laws of civilized nations," that, though the British troops' conduct justified the French in disregarding the existing treaty of peace, yet, after thoroughly punishing them, and compelling them to withdraw from the domain of the King, they should be told that, in pursuance of his royal orders, the French looked on them as friends.
+But it was further agreed that should the British have withdrawn to their own side of the mountains before the French encountered them, "they should be followed to their settlements to destroy them and treat them as enemies, till that nation should give ample satisfaction and completely change its conduct."

 On June 28, Mackay arrived with the South Carolina Independent Company.
-A council of war was held at Gist's house; and as the camp was commanded by neighbouring heights, it was resolved to fall back.
+A council of war was held at Gist's house, and as the camp was commanded by neighbouring heights, it was resolved to fall back.
 The horses were so few that the Virginians had to carry much of the baggage on their backs, and drag nine swivels over the broken and rocky road.
 The regulars, though they also were raised in the provinces, refused to give the slightest help.
-The same day, the French party (600 French, 100 Indians) set out from Fort Duquesne, paddled their canoes up the Monongahela, encamped, heard Mass.
+The same day, the French party (600 French, 100 Indians) set out from Fort Duquesne, paddling their canoes up the Monongahela.

-In order to keep ahead of the French/Canadian force, the Virginians had to abandon most of their supplies.
+In order to keep ahead of the French/Canadien force, the Virginians had to abandon most of their supplies.

 On July 1, Washington's force reached Fort Necessity.
 The position, though perhaps the best in the neighbourhood, was very unfavourable, and Washington would have retreated farther, but for the condition of his men.
 They were spent with fatigue, and there was no choice but to stay and fight.

-On July 2, Coulon de Villiers' force approached Fort Necessity using the road the Virginians had built.
-They reached the abandoned camp of Washington at Gist's settlement; and here they bivouacked, tired, and drenched all night by rain.
+On July 2, Coulon de Villiers' force approached Fort Necessity along the road the Virginians had built.
+They reached the abandoned camp at Gist's settlement and bivouacked, having been drenched all night by rain.

 At daybreak on July 3, the French and Indians marched again, and passed through the gorge of Laurel Hill.
 It rained without ceasing; but Villiers pushed his way through the dripping forest to see the place, 1 km from the road, where his brother had been killed, and where several bodies still lay unburied.
-They had learned from a deserter the position of the British, and Villiers filled the woods in front with a swarm of Indian scouts.
-The crisis was near.
+They had learned the position of the British from a deserter, and Villiers filled the woods in front with a swarm of Indian scouts.
 He formed his men in column, and ordered every officer to his place.

 Washington's men had had a full day at Fort Necessity; but they spent it less in resting from their fatigue than in strengthening their rampart with logs.
 The fort was a simple square enclosure, with a trench said by a French writer to be only knee deep.
 On the south, and partly on the west, there was an exterior embankment, which seems to have been made, like a rifle-pit, with the ditch inside.
 The Virginians had but little ammunition, and no bread whatever, living chiefly on fresh beef.
-They knew the approach of the French, who were reported to Washington as 900 strong, besides Indians.
+They knew the French were approaching, who were reported to Washington as 900 strong, besides Indians.

 Towards 11:00 a.m., a wounded sentinel came in with news that they were close at hand; and they presently appeared at the edge of the woods, yelling, and firing from such a distance that their shot fell harmless.
 Villiers had his plan.
-"We approached the English," he writes, "as near as possible, without uselessly exposing the lives of the King's subjects;" and he and his followers made their way through the forest till they came opposite the fort, where they stationed themselves on two densely wooded hills, adjacent, though separated by a small brook.
-One of these was about 100 paces from the British, and the other about 60.
+"We approached the English," he writes, "as near as possible, without uselessly exposing the lives of the King's subjects."
+The French made their way through the forest till they came opposite the fort, where they stationed themselves on two densely wooded hills, separated by a small brook.
+One of the hills was about 100 paces from the British, and the other about 60.
 Their position was such that the French and Indians, well sheltered by trees and bushes, and with the advantage of higher ground, could cross their fire upon the fort and enfilade a part of it.

-Washington reports that 12 of the Virginians were killed on the spot, and 43 wounded, while on the casualties in Mackay's company no returns appear.
+Washington reports that 12 of the Virginians were killed on the spot, and 43 wounded, while there are no returns on the casualties in Mackay's company.
 Villiers reports his own loss at only 20 in all.
 The numbers engaged are uncertain.
 The six companies of the Virginia Regiment counted 305 men and officers, and Mackay's company 100; but many were on the sick list, and some had deserted.
 About 350 may have taken part in the fight.
-On the side of the French, Villiers says that the detachment as originally formed consisted of 500 white men.
+On the French side, Villiers says that the detachment as originally formed consisted of 500 white men.
 These were increased after his arrival at Fort Duquesne, and one of the party reports that 700 marched on the expedition.
 The number of Indians joining them is not given; but as nine tribes and communities contributed to it, and as two barrels of wine were required to give the warriors a parting feast, it must have been considerable.
-White men and red, it seems clear that the French force was more than twice that of the British, while they were better posted and better sheltered, keeping all day under cover, and never showing themselves on the open meadow.
+White men and Indians, it seems clear that the French force was more than twice that of the British, while they were better posted and better sheltered, keeping all day under cover, and never showing themselves on the open meadow.
 There were no Indians with Washington.

 The defeat at Fort Necessity was doubly disastrous to the British, since it was a new step and a long one towards the ruin of their interest with the Indians; and when, in the next year, the smouldering war broke into flame, nearly all the western tribes drew their scalping-knives for France.

-Villiers went back exultant to Fort Duquesne, burning on his way the buildings of Gist's settlement and the storehouse at Redstone Creek.
-Not a British flag now waved beyond the Alleghanies.
+Villiers went back exultant to Fort Duquesne, burning the buildings of Gist's settlement and the storehouse at Redstone Creek on his way.
+Not a British flag now waved beyond the Alleghenies.

 On July 17, Washington delivered his report of the engagement to Governor Dinwiddie, expecting a rebuke, but Washington instead received a vote of thanks from the House of Burgesses and Dinwiddie blamed the defeat not on Washington but on poor supply and the refusal of aid by the other colonies.